The Florida Bar

 Domestic Violence

-If you feel you are the victim of domestic violence, repeat violence or sexual violence, you can seek help from local law enforcement authorities and can ask the civil court to enter an injunction (sometimes called a “restraining order”).
+If you feel you are the victim of domestic violence, repeat violence, or sexual violence, you can seek help from local law enforcement authorities and can ask the civil court to enter an injunction (sometimes called a “restraining order”).
+The specific petition that you will need to file to request an injunction will be based on the particular facts of your situation.

-You may go to civil court yourself (without an attorney) to petition for an injunction to protect yourself against domestic violence.
-“Domestic violence” means any assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, false imprisonment or any criminal offense resulting in physical injury or death of one family or household member by another family or household member.
+For example, to protect yourself against domestic violence, you may go to civil court yourself (without an attorney) to file a Petition for Injunction for Protection Against Domestic Violence.
+“Domestic violence” means any assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, false imprisonment, or any criminal offense resulting in physical injury or death of one family or household member by another family or household member.”

-You may retain the services of an attorney to represent you in the domestic violence civil action if you so choose.
-You cannot request that the other party pay for the attorneys’ fees, suit money or costs incurred on your behalf in the domestic violence proceeding, meaning you will be solely responsible for paying those fees and costs.
+You may retain the services of an attorney to represent you in the domestic violence civil action if you so choose, however, an attorney is not required to file your Petition.
+In most injunction cases, you cannot request that the other party pay for the attorneys’ fees, suit money, or costs incurred on your behalf in the domestic violence proceeding, meaning you will be solely responsible for paying those fees and costs.
 There may be local legal aid programs and organizations that can provide legal assistance for free or at a reduced rate.
 For local legal aid organizations in your area, you may visit FloridaLawHelp.org or check The Florida Bar’s Legal Aid in Florida consumer pamphlet.
 Also, you should contact the office of the clerk of the circuit court in your county or a local domestic violence shelter for information.

 (back to top)